dabvid/web-quick-starter/README.md

 > Lightweight web project templates with dynamic dependency injection.

-* Quickly gets you started with one of four templates: Minimal, Angular/Parse or React/Parse.
+* Aims to quickly gets you started without having to wrap your head around a large file structure.
 * Lets you add, update and inject dependencies like jQuery, Bootstrap etc. to your index.html